 Delta accepts credit and debit cards.
 Debit cards must bear a major credit card logo to be valid for acceptance.

 20. Do minors need a tourist card and Cuba-specific medical insurance for travel to Cuba?

 Yes.
 All individuals (excluding Cuban-born) traveling to Cuba must have a visa (e.g. tourist card, etc.), regardless of age and all travelers, regardless of age, are required to purchase Cuba-specific medical insurance.
 The cost of the medical insurance will be collected with the passenger’s fare (a $25 surcharge).

 21. What are the OFAC regulations with regard to Cuba?
 How does a passenger qualify for an OFAC license?

-Travel-related transactions are permitted by general license for certain travel related to the following activities, subject to specific criteria and conditions in each travel category:
+Travel related to the following activities, subject to specific criteria and conditions in each general license:

 - Family visits